 - 3. The details of the complaint were as follows: - a.
-The Data Subject had previously owned a company which had ceased operating in 2019.
-On 23 January 2022, the Data Subject contacted the Respondent requesting the delisting of three URLs which related to their former business.
-The Data Subject's telephone number was also visible through the URLs in question, as well as their residential address (the Data Subject having operated their previous business at that same address). - b.
-On 8 February 2022, the Respondent rejected the Data Subject's delisting request on the basis that the right to be forgotten only applies to natural persons and not to companies.
+The Data Subject had previously owned a company, which they had deregistered on 4 March 2019.
+On 24 January 2022, the Data Subject contacted the Respondent requesting the delisting of three URLs, which related to their deregistered business.
+The Data Subject's telephone number was also visible through the URLs in question, as well as their private address (the Data Subject having operated their previous business at that same address). - b.
+On 28 March 2022, the Respondent replied to the Data Subject's delisting request stating that the ID they had provided was not legible.
+The Data Subject asserted that the redacted ID they had provided was sufficient for the purposes of their delisting request as it still provided information such as their ID number and date of birth.
 The Data Subject was not satisfied with the Respondent's response and, on 6 April 2022, subsequently lodged a complaint with the Recipient SA.